-Earlier this month, an expose of the ATO’s internal culture and treatment of SME audits alleged the ATO was deliberately abusing its size and power to trample vulnerable businesses and taxpayers as part of a targeted cash grab.
+Earlier this month, bullying claims of the ATO’s internal culture and treatment of SME audits alleged the ATO was deliberately abusing its size and power to trample vulnerable businesses and taxpayers as part of a targeted cash grab.

-The Tax Office claimed that the incidents raised in the media were isolated examples only, and not part of a widespread revenue-grabbing policy.
+The Tax Office claimed that the bullying claims raised in the media were isolated examples only, and not part of a widespread revenue-grabbing policy.